 Where a bill proposed to authorise new expenditure, the procedure on it in the House of Commons formerly depended upon whether the creation of the new charge was the main object of the bill or was only subsidiary to the main purpose.
-However the procedure now followed is in practice the same in both cases1, and a motion authorising the expenditure proposed in the bill is considered in the House after the bill has been read a second time and must be agreed to before the bill is, or in subsidiary cases the relevant clauses are, considered in committee
+However the procedure now followed is in practice the same in both cases1, and a motion authorising the expenditure proposed in the bill is considered in the House after the bill has been read a second time and must be agreed to before the bill is, or

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.